bikashsahh/EliteFit/questions.md

 # Technical Interview Responses

-## How long did you spend on the coding test?
+## 1.How long did you spend on the coding test?

 I spent approximately 7-8 hours on the coding test.
 This time was allocated to:
 - Planning the project structure